-Once an applicant is approved for the Section 8 program, he or she is responsible for securing a property that accepts the housing voucher.
+Once an applicant is approved for the Section 8 program and is at the top of the waiting list, he or she is responsible for securing a property that accepts the housing voucher.
 As such, much of the lease arrangements are made between the tenant and the landlord.

 The PHA has very little involvement beyond the inspection to ensure that the property meets program standards.
 However, PHAs can step in if serious issues occur, such as eviction or property destruction.

 What are my responsibilities as a Section 8 tenant?

 To remain in good standing with the housing voucher program and the landlord, tenants are obligated to fulfill certain responsibilities.
 Failure to meet these obligations can result in eviction or removal from the program.